eprbell/rp2/README.dev.md

 **NOTE**: If you're interested in adding support for a new accounting method, open a [PR](CONTRIBUTING.md).

 ### Adding Support for a New Country
 RP2 has experimental infrastructure to support countries other than the US.
-It captures this functionality with the [AbstractCountry](src/rp2/abstract_country.py) class, which captures the following:
+The abstract superclass is [AbstractCountry](src/rp2/abstract_country.py), which captures the following:
 * country code (2-letter string in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format);
 * currency code (3-letter string in [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) format);
 * long term capital gain period in days (e.g. for the US it's 365).

-To add support for a new country, add a new Python file in the `src/rp2/plugin/country` directory and name after the ISO 3166-1 alpha-2 2-letter code for the country.
+To add support for a new country, add a new Python file to the `src/rp2/plugin/country` directory and name it after the ISO 3166-1 alpha-2 2-letter code for the country.
 Then define the `long_term_capital_gain_period()` method with the appropriate value and add a global function called `rp2_entry()` which simply calls `rp2_main()` and passes it an instance of the new country class: in fact subclasses of `AbstractCountry` are entry points, not plugins.
 As an example see the [us.py](src/rp2/plugin/country/us.py) file.

 Finally add a console script to [setup.cfg](setup.cfg) pointing the new country rp2_entry (see the US example in the console_scripts section of setup.cfg).